 The last 100 years have been devastating to the American waistline.
 Engineering breakthroughs, the push for convenience, the emancipation from physical labor and the quest for increasing corporate profits have laid the foundation for Americans becoming one of the fattest nations in history.

 To see how it evolved, we have to go back to the year 1900.

-Household chores like cooking, washing clothes and cleaning were done without the benefit of food processors, dishwashers, washing machines or vacuum cleaners.
-Factory workers had to cut, hammer and weld things by hand and most people worked 6 days a week.
+Household chores like cooking, washing clothes, and cleaning were done without the benefit of food processors, dishwashers, washing machines or vacuum cleaners.
+Factory workers had to cut, hammer and weld things by hand and most people worked six days a week.

 One of the first big revolutions in the American diet started in 1922, when Clarence Birdseye began experimenting with cooling food to the freezing point.
 Refrigeration was finally becoming common around the country, but there weren't really any companies exploiting that freezer space in local grocery stores.
 Mr. Birdseye developed a process of freezing vegetables while retaining their flavor, and the frozen food market was born.

 Over the years, labor-saving devices started becoming more widespread and affordable.
 Washing machines went from an oddity to a common household appliance.
 Affordable refrigeration and the availability of frozen foods meant people could shop for food once a week instead of every day.
 As farm equipment became more efficient, fewer people were needed to bring the crops in and they began migrating to larger cities for work.
 By 1940 the number of Americans living in rural communities had dropped to about 43%.

 Without as much physical labor, Americans started to put on weight.

 Leisure time became more important.
 Televisions started appearing in households across the country.
 Instead of going on walks, playing games, or socializing with neighbors, we began to sit in front of the TV, watching all those exciting things happening somewhere else.